amaiya/ktrain/README.md

 ```
 Notice that **ktrain** is using forked versions of the `eli5` and `stellargraph` libraries above in order to support TensorFlow2.

-This code was tested on Ubuntu 18.04 LTS using TensorFlow 2.3.1 and Python 3.6.9.
 <!--
 pip install pdoc3==0.9.2
 pdoc3 --html -o docs ktrain